atjsh/start/README.md

 ![screenshot-1](./screenshot-1.png)

-A HTML template for star page
+A HTML template for start page